alpgarcia/rusty-blocks/doc/technical-design.md

 ## Shift Delay System
 The game implements a simple shift delay system when a key remains pressed.
 It is a time delay between the moves of the shape.
 The delay is set to 0.1 seconds by default, except for the first key press, which immediately moves the shape 1 space.
 The delay is then applied to the following shape moves until the key is released.

+## Drop System
+Shapes fall down the playfield at a constant speed (0.8 seconds at the beginning).

+Quick drops are implemented by pressing the down arrow key.
+The quick drop speed is set to 0.1 seconds.

 ## Playfield
 The playfield is represented by an array of 276 `usize` integers.
 It represents a 10x22 grid surrounded by two edges at the sides and one at the bottom, making a total of 12x23 positions, including edges or borders.